caotic-co/caos/docs/README.md

 If the 'caos.yml' file is not present in the current directory a new virtual environment and configuration file are created.

+If the '--simple' flag is used a simplified version of the 'caos.yml' is generated and no virtual environment is created automaticall
 ~~~~
 $ caos init
 $ caos init [VIRTUAL_ENV_NAME]
+$ caos init --simple | -s | -S
 ~~~~

 ### Update